sunadarake/Personal_Blocklist/README.md

 ![blocklist](https://user-images.githubusercontent.com/33715405/73519508-a67e9580-4444-11ea-8e4a-41f0ff7deadd.png)

-Personal Blocklist(not by Google) is an alternative chrome extesions of Personal Blocklist(by Google).
+Personal Blocklist(not by Google) is an alternative chrome extension of Personal Blocklist(by Google).

-the extension has some functions below.
+The extension has some functions below:

-- block bad websites from google search result.
+- Block bad websites from google search results.
+- Show "Block URL" links under search results.
-- import button, adding multiple urls to blocklist.
+- "Import" button, adding multiple URLs to the blocklist.
-- export button, sharing your blocklist to others.
+- "Export" button, sharing your blocklist to others.

 Personal Blocklist(not by Google) is published in Chrome Web Store.